How player and team ratings are calculated

 Those three unit scores are then combined by starter count, so the four-man linebacker group and four-man secondary group matter slightly more than the three-man defensive line.

-The team ratings are meant to be useful, not all-knowing.
-They intentionally leave out a few things.
+The team ratings intentionally leave out a few things:

 - Kickers and punters are not part of the team rating.

-- The model does not simulate injuries, fatigue, or deep bench rotations.
+- The model does not simulate injuries, fatigue, or player substitutions.